-To get to the neighborhood school completed the same year as the houses on our block, we walked or biked, passing the Tiegel house as we rounded the corner.
+To get to the neighborhood school, completed the same year as the houses on our block, we walked or biked, passing the Tiegel house as we rounded the corner.

 Our house, at 5 Montgomery Place, was a “raised ranch” -- a one-story house hoisted up five or six feet, so the basement gets light and can accommodate a garage.
 My parents stayed there until 1985, when my mother's terminal illness forced them to sell the house -- to a family that, not surprisingly, still lives there.
-After 22 years on the block, they were among the first families to leave.

 Why had so many of the neighbors remained?
 My first clue was that none of the old-timers are close friends, although relations between all are cordial.
 The closest friends on the block decamped to Florida, in rapid succession; several of the couples are now neighbors again.
 The ones who stayed behind were those whose social lives didn't revolve around the block.

 Among the holdouts, only Mr. and Mrs. Young and Mrs. Biers still have paying jobs; the others do volunteer work.
 Ida Ross, at No. 6, works in a soup kitchen.
 Mr. Tiegel, who has had three cornea transplants, works for the Eye Bank of Long Island, ''because someone did it for me.''